Live like a local: Our top 8 homestay experiences

-Homestay hospitality tends to include a level of service and local knowledge that you won’t find in a hotel, not to mention proper home-cooked food.
-Our specialists have chosen the places where they’ve felt most welcomed into the local community, from a family-run Indian farm, to an isolated village in the northwestern tip of Borneo.
+These are some places where our own specialists have felt most welcomed into the local community, from a family-run Indian farm, to an isolated village in the northwestern tip of Borneo.

 No country has embraced the homestay concept as enthusiastically as India.
 Opening up homes to guests fits naturally with a culture that takes pride in hospitality: the Hindi saying ‘Athithi Devo Bhava’ (‘the guest is god’) can be seen on plaques in homes across the country.